Digital-Media/mongoshop/EXERCISES.md

 - Add a $unwind stage to unwind items for a $group stage
 - Add a group stage and build sum of the multiply of items.price and items.quantity grouped by items.name
 - Store the result in a collection with a $out stage.
-- Export pipeline code to Phyton with import and driver syntax.
+- Export pipeline code to Phyton Language.
 - Append the copied result to the file created above.
 - Upload file to Moodle.